Fashion History - Early 19th Century Regency and Romantic Styles for Women

 Early 19th Century Fashion in France

-Directoire style refers to the new interest in neoclassical styles of costume and home décor that became popular during the Directory Period in France from 1795 - 1799, and includes dresses with high waistlines and a sleek silhouette.
+Directoire style refers to the interest in neoclassical styles of costume and home décor that became popular during the Directory Period in France from 1795 - 1799, and includes dresses with high waistlines and a sleek silhouette.

 In 1804, Napoleon hoped that France would become a fashion leader.
 He halted the import of British textiles, revived French lace making, and forbade women to appear at court in the same dress more than twice.
 Napoleon's wife, the Empress Josephine was a fashion icon, a trend setter of the day.